dianazryn/OONI-Probe--App-Store-Description/README.md

 -------------------------------------------------------------------------------------------------------------------------------

-**This repository is for my translations of the resource 'App Store Description' in the OONI Probe project.**
+**This repository is for my translations of the resource 'App Store Description' in the 'OONI Probe' project.**

 Each file is a separate string of the resource file.